sonic-net/SONiC/doc/syslog/syslog-rate-limit-design.md

 ### Requirements

-- Add syslog message rate limit configuration for host and containers
+- Support syslog message rate limit configuration for host and containers
 - New CLI for rate limit configuration
 - Have rate limit configuration persistent
 - Default rate limit shall be applied if no configuration provided